open-webui/open-webui/location/README.md

 [Active Projects](../)
 # Location Projects for Open WebUI

-Use our [Install Steps](setup) and send Pull Requests for our "[projects/location](https://github.com/ModelEarth/projects/tree/main/location/)" folder.

-TO DO: Watch this [Open WebUI video](https://www.youtube.com/watch?v=N-aRJe--txs) and share some cool findings during our meetup.
+GETTING STARTED

+If you're contributing code, use our [Install for Building Locally](setup) steps.
+You can skip the local Docker install.
+Fork our [projects](https://github.com/ModelEarth/projects/) repo, which is a fork of open-webui.

-Use the video's steps for downloading Ollama and Docker was we've documented on our [Docker Setup](setup/docker).
+If your not building code, use the local Docker install - This [Open WebUI video](https://www.youtube.com/watch?v=N-aRJe--txs) walks through downloading Ollama and Docker like we've documented on our [Docker Setup](setup/docker).
-If you're installing the buildable version with our [Install for Building Locally](setup), you can skip the Ollama and Docker install.

-TO DO: Figure out how to call our "src-merged" folder during build rather then "src".

-TO DO: Create a script to merge files from "location" into "src" and send to "src-merged"
+TO DO: Use Flask in a [projects/backend/location](https://github.com/ModelEarth/projects/tree/main/backend) folder and interact with our Supabase REST API - Nanden

+TO DO: Create an example of running .ipynb from our [RealityStream](../../RealityStream/) app.

 TO DO: Set up [RAG context](https://docs.openwebui.com/tutorial/rag/) using our [Supabase International Trade Flow](../../OpenFootprint/prep/sql/supabase/) data.

 TO DO: Set up [RAG context](https://docs.openwebui.com/tutorial/rag/) using our [superthermal evaporation](../../evaporation-kits/) page and related articles.

-TO DO: Create an example of loading a Python util file that is also loaded by our [RealityStream](../../RealityStream/) app.

 <!--TO DO: Activate hosting using Cloudflare.-->